labordynamicsinstitute/ldilab-manual/11-01-workflow-in-progress.md

 ## Creating a repository

 - [ ] start by [creating a repository using the import method](https://bitbucket.org/repo/import)
-    - copy-paste from this URL:
+    - copy-paste from this URL to the URL field (this is also available in the Jira dropdown "Shortcuts")

     ```bash
     https://github.com/AEADataEditor/replication-template
     ```
-      to the URL field (this is also available in the Jira dropdown "Shortcuts")

     - the repository name should be the name of the JIRA issue (e.g., `aearep-123`)
     - Be sure that `aeaverification` is always the "owner" of the report on Bitbucket.
     - The Project should be the abbreviation of the journal (e.g. "JEP")